goudreinette/blog/_src/posts/2017-05-24-gems-from-the-singularity-is-near.md

     Date: 2017-05-24T11:43:13
     Tags: Gems, Singularity

-The book I'm currently reading is [The Singularity is Near: When Humans Transcend Biology](https://en.wikipedia.org/wiki/The_Singularity_Is_Near) by Ray Kurzweil.
+I'm currently reading [The Singularity is Near: When Humans Transcend Biology](https://en.wikipedia.org/wiki/The_Singularity_Is_Near) by Ray Kurzweil.
 It contains an optimistic perspective on the outcome of the ever-increasing rate of technological progress.
 Here are some gems I discovered wile reading.